FastTrackOrg/FastTrack/docs/dev/DeveloperGuide.md

 - Objects association.
 - Parameters saving.

-The **imageAnalysis()** method will emit a signal with images to display and triggered via a timer the analysis of the next image of the image sequence.
+The **imageAnalysis()** method will emit a signal with the image to display and trigger the analysis of the next image of the image sequence.